gvwilson/sensibleadventures/shapers.md

 Together,
 the two determine the odds of the character doing what they want to do.

-Every one of a character's traits has a *rating* with a name and an associated *modifier*:
+Every traits has a level with an associated *modifier*:

 | Trait Rating | Modifier |
 | ------------ | -------: |